uci-codepath-finalproject/Final-Project/README.md

 - [X] * User can sign up an account and log in
 - [X] * User can search for a new location
 - [X] * Each location result is displayed
-- [ ] * Location result page displays weather forecasts and tips
+- [X] * Location result page displays weather forecasts and tips
-- [ ] * Settings (Locations, Notification, General Display)

 **Optional Nice-to-have Stories**

-- [ ] * User can save locations to be remembered the next time they log in
+- [X] * User can save locations to be remembered the next time they log in
 - [ ] * Map to view weather forecasts on based on current location
 - [ ] * Share forecast / tips on social media
-- [ ] * Support animation for different weather results or tips
+- [X] * Support animation for different weather results or tips
 - [ ] * Support chat functionality to communicate with other users

 ### 2. Screen Archetypes